GzdeO/FoodyApp/README.md

 ⏳ Lifecycle: Effectively managing the lifecycle of activities and fragments.
 🖼️ Glide: Swiftly and efficiently loading recipe images.
 🚀 Project Objective
 This app aims to provide easy access to a variety of recipes.
 Users can explore popular recipes, view their details, and even save their favorite recipes.
 Throughout the development of this project, I not only enhanced my technical skills but also learned how to design a user-centered experience.
+While creating this application, I utilized data from the MealDB API.

 I hope you enjoy my project!
 I'm open to any feedback, suggestions, or comments.
 Thank you! 🙌👨‍💻